 Most websites could use some improvement with SEO as it’s an ongoing process with new challenges and competition constantly arising.
 Some sites, however, need more work than others in this area.

-The simplest way to test your site’s SEO is to make a list of your most important keywords and enter them into Google and see what happens.
+The simplest way to test your site’s SEO is to list your most important keywords and enter them into Google to see what happens.
 If your website doesn’t appear on the first page, you could use some help.
 If you can’t find your site in the first 10 pages, you really have your work cut out for you.
 If this is the case, however, don’t despair.
 Once you start making adjustments, you can make steady progress fairly fast.

-Google itself has some free tools such as Search Console.
-If your website isn’t connected to Google Search Console you should enter it as soon as possible.
-It reveals some valuable information such as traffic, where your traffic is coming from, links to your site, how you’re ranking with keywords, and more.
+Google itself has some free tools, such as Search Console.
+If your website isn’t connected to Google Search Console, enter it as soon as possible.
+It reveals valuable information, such as traffic, where your traffic is coming from, links to your site, how you rank with keywords, and more.
 If you use WordPress, a plugin such as Yoast can help you see how you’re doing with SEO for individual posts.
 The benefit of this approach is that you can make improvements on the spot.

 Keep in mind that SEO solutions are not a quick fix.
 Anyone who promises an overnight solution is probably selling something you should avoid (such as low-quality backlinks).
 A truly effective strategy requires consistent effort, testing, and tweaking.